shibatch/tlfloat/CODE_OF_CONDUCT.md

 work if no one pays you for the work you do even though there is a demand for your work?
 You would quit, wouldn't you?
 That is not usually called "burnout."
 It is not nice to talk about a user's problem as if it were the developer's problem.
+It would be more appropriate to call this problem the free-riding problem on OSS by companies.
+There should first be widespread recognition that companies are free-riding on OSS.

+To put it bluntly, it is disturbing to see companies donate to OSS projects as if it were something special.
+In reality, the developers of OSS are letting shameless companies that do nothing but free-ride use the software for free, specially for them.
+When a respectable company makes a profit from using OSS, they should set aside a budget line to contribute to OSS from the beginning and systematically make contributions.

-Therefore, I believe that social benefit can be maximized by nominally allowing companies to use software free of charge for commercial use, but still increasing awareness that a portion of the profits should be returned to the project as a matter of morality.
+I believe that social benefit can be maximized by nominally allowing companies to use software free of charge for commercial use, but still increasing awareness that a portion of the profits should be returned to the project as a matter of morality.
 And I expect companies to create and follow such a code of conduct.

 Don't worry.
 You and companies will not be banned from this project for violation.
+The only thing that would happen is that the opinions of shameless companies will no longer be respected as it becomes visible which companies are shameless.

 ## Positioning and purpose of these guidelines